ivoa/docrepoToADS/README.rst

 This directory contains software to turn the contents of the IVOA document repository into the tagged format of ADS.

-It is probably mainly of interest to the document coordinator.
+It is probably mainly of interest to the IVOA document coordinator.

 Most of the information comes from the document repository landing pages right now.
 Additionally, there are the following resources: